Aleksandras Lileikis: United States v. Lileikis

 In late 1982, Lileikis was mentioned in a cable from Berlin as a potential war criminal and head of the Lithuanian Security Police, who had possible connections to Einsatzkommando 3, part of the Einsatzgruppen.
 The same week, another Lithuanian-American named him as a Nazi collaborator in an interview.
-This attracted the attention of Eli Rosenblum, who was working as an investigator for the OSI.
-After gathering information on Lileikis, Rosenblum went to his residence to question him.
+This attracted the attention of Eli Rosenbaum, who was working as an investigator for the OSI.
+After gathering information on Lileikis, Rosenbaum went to his residence to question him.
 Lileikis admitted his leadership of the Lithuanian Security Police, but denied his involvement in the killings, stating that he had only done routine security work.
-Lileikis claimed that he heard rumors that the Germans killed Jews at Ponary but that it was done without Lithuanian participation.
+Lileikis claimed that he heard rumours that the Germans killed Jews at Ponary but that it was done without Lithuanian participation.

 In late 1994, the OSI opened civil denaturalization proceedings against him, seeking to strip Lileikis of his United States citizenship under Section 340(a) of the Immigration and Naturalization Act, which requires United States district attorneys to open civil proceedings against naturalized citizens suspected of lying on their immigration paperwork.
 At the time, Lileikis was the oldest person to be subject to such an action.
-The CIA tried to stop the case being filed, threatening not to allow the disclosure of some of the classified records in court.
+The CIA tried to stop the case from being filed, threatening not to allow the disclosure of some of the classified records in court.
 Describing Lileikis as "one of the most important Nazi collaborators" to be investigated by the United States, OSI accused Lileikis of lying about his World War II activities on his immigration paperwork.
 Lileikis refused to comment on the allegations to the Associated Press and invoked the Fifth Amendment when questioned by prosecutors.
 Lileikis refused to state even simple details on his life, such as his date and place of birth.
 Under federal law, the Fifth Amendment applies only to criminal proceedings; the prosecution argued that Lileikis should not be entitled to Fifth Amendment protection because he was not subject to criminal prosecution in the United States.
 The defense argued that Lileikis had a legitimate fear of prosecution in Lithuania, and should therefore not be compelled to testify.